Addison's disease: History

 Addison's disease is named after Thomas Addison, the British physician who first described the condition in On the Constitutional and Local Effects of Disease of the Suprarenal Capsules (1855).
 He originally described it as "melasma suprarenale", but later physicians gave it the medical eponym "Addison's disease" in recognition of Addison's discovery.

 While the six patients examined by Addison in 1855 all had adrenal tuberculosis, the term "Addison's disease" does not imply an underlying disease process.

 The condition was initially considered a form of anemia associated with the adrenal glands.
 Because little was known at the time about the adrenal glands (then called "Supra-Renal Capsules"), Addison's monograph describing the condition was an isolated insight.
 As the adrenal function became better known, Addison's monograph became known as an important medical contribution and a classic example of careful medical observation.
 Tuberculosis used to be a major cause of Addison's disease and acute adrenal failure worldwide.
 It remains a leading cause in developing countries today.

-US president John F. Kennedy (1917–1963) suffered from complications of Addison's disease throughout his life, including during his presidency, resulting in fatigue and hyperpigmentation of the face.
+United States president John F. Kennedy (1917–1963) suffered from complications of Addison's disease throughout his life, including during his presidency, resulting in fatigue and hyperpigmentation of the face.
 He is possibly the most famous known case.
 Helen Reddy also had Addison's disease.
+The novelist Jane Austen, whose own description of her illness included her turning "every wrong colour", was suggested to have suffered from Addison's by medical historian Zachary Cope.